You can contact Pat by email at email@example.com

 Prior to turning The Crystal Beads into a children's book, it first appeared as short story published in Jewish Fiction .net.
 The story won first place in the National League of American Pen Women's Flannery O'Connor Short Story Competition, and first place in a PEN Women Florida statewide competition.

 Pat's writing explores topics such as compassion, tolerance, and diversity.
 She continues to examine these themes in her upcoming novel, Limbo of the Moon, written with co-author, Steve Hardiman.
-A chapter from their novel is being published by Red Penguin Press in their first Historical Fiction anthology.
+A chapter from their novel is published by Red Penguin Press in their first Historical Fiction anthology.

 As both a clinical and neurosychologist, Pat specialized in working with Veterans.
 She was also the LGBTQ Coordinator for the Veterans Administration.
 Under her maiden name, Patricia Black, she and co-writer, Dr. Neil Glickman have published in the field of Mental Health and Deafness.